fossasia/open-event-server/README.md

 It is also possible to export or import data matching the API structure as a compressed file with JSON and binary media files.
 Read more about this [here](/docs/IMPORT_EXPORT.md).

+## Roles

+The system has two kind of role type.
+1. System roles are related to the Open Event organization and operator of the application.
+2. Event Roles are related to the users of the system with their different permissions.
+Read more [here](/docs/ROLES.md).

 ## Configuration